INTRODUCTION

 PRACTICAL TIPS FOR TRANSITIONING

-These simple steps make the transition smoother and help maintain a balanced and migraine-friendly diet.
+By following these simple strategies, you can make the transition smooth and sustainable while supporting a balanced and migraine-friendly diet.

 COMPLEMENTARY STRATEGIES FOR MIGRAINE MANAGEMENT

 Beyond cutting dairy and dietary changes, several complementary lifestyle strategies can further reduce migraine frequency and severity.
-Regular physical activity promotes better circulation and helps relieve stress, which can lower the risk of headache triggers.
+Regular physical activity promotes improved blood circulation and helps relieve stress, which can lower the risk of headache triggers.
 Prioritising quality sleep and incorporating stress-reduction techniques such as meditation or yoga can also support neurological balance.
-Additionally, staying well-hydrated and maintaining a balanced diet rich in whole foods contributes to overall health and wellbeing.
-These combined efforts create a holistic approach to managing migraines and enhancing overall health and wellbeing.
+Additionally, staying well-hydrated and maintaining a healthy and balanced diet rich in whole foods contributes to overall health and wellbeing.
+These combined efforts create a holistic approach to managing migraines and enhancing overall physical health and mental wellbeing.

 CONCLUSION